Krista is a certified nutritionist and author of the book, "A Semicolon Kind of Life; Living and Healing with Colorectal Cancer."

 The Easy Part

-The easy part is gaining the weight, right?
+The easy part was gaining the weight, right?
+Unfortunately, that's where easy stops.

-Hey, it was fun, exciting, and took years to do, but now it's time to get serious before the balloon completely busts.
+It was fun, exciting, and took years to put it all on, but now that's it's time to get serious, how does one find a starting point?

 If you're anything like me, making the decision to get serious about the weight loss is a freeing one, no matter how many times you keep making it.
-I always got motivated to think that in a few short months I'd be back in my size 10 jeans and could finally buy that cute, little top that looked more like a tent in my current size.
+I always got motivated to think that in a few short months I'd be back in my size 10 jeans and could finally buy that cute, little top that looked more like a yurt in my current size.
+A few short months of torturous, painful, starvation oughta do it.
+But maybe not.
+The diet featured on T.V. sounded easy enough...two or three pills a day and I could eat whatever I wanted and not have to exercise?
+No problem!

-I did do it, and lost zero pounds.
+So I took the pills for a month and lost zero pounds.
 Sorry Green Coffee Bean extract, but you're full of it!

-Time to try something different...and it worked!
-After six months, the dehydrated concoctions were actually causing me to lose two pounds per week and by the end of those six months, I'd lost forty pounds!
+Time to try something entirely different; and it worked!
+After six months, the dehydrated concoctions were actually causing me to lose two pounds per week, and with a combination of exercise five to seven days per week, I'd lost forty pounds in six months!
+Yippee!

-Two months later the weight was back, plus five additional for good measure.
+Two months later all the weight was back, plus five additional for good measure, even though I kept up my exercise routine.

 A year after chemo I was able to lose 106 pounds by basically not eating.
 I had developed a fear of food because it caused horrendous pain no matter what I ate.
 The pounds came off within eight months.
 When some of those issues resolved, I quickly started gaining, and the yo-yo commenced.

 I knew the way I was used to eating only served two purposes and neither of them were beneficial or healthy for me.
 One; I was feeding an addiction more than my body.
 I was addicted to eating for pleasure, for sadness, for celebration, for entertainment, for any purpose that was not nutritional.
-Two, I was eating sporadically, and in essence training my body to live in feast-or-famine mode constantly.
-I wouldn't eat for most of the day, then have one or two big meals that confused my metabolism into thinking food was something it would rarely get.
+Two, I was eating sporadically and in essence training my body to live in feast-or-famine mode constantly.
+I wouldn't eat for most of the day, then have one or two big meals (or small meals, it didn't matter), which confused my metabolism into thinking food was something it would rarely get.
 It figured it had to store every bit of fat, carb, and dust that came its way, just in case it was starved again.

 My 'a-ha' moment came in the form of a last-ditch effort.
 Gastric by-pass surgery wasn't an option because I'd already had enough abdominal surgeries to serve four people, and I was still dealing with the issues from that.
 Besides, everyone I knew who had gastric by-pass surgery gained most, if not all of their weight back within a year or two.
 A tummy tuck wasn't an option because those were only done on people who didn't have a tremendous amount of weight to lose.
-The last option for me was a medically supervised weight-loss program, but I knew I couldn't afford something that elaborate, and I feared if I did invest in it, it would just be another, huge disappointment.
+I had already invested a ton of money in 'diet' programs that didn't last, so I was very leery of dumping any more money into a program.

-I found a medical weight-loss deal on Groupon quite by accident and it was very affordable. $79 for eight weeks of treatment, and I had a 20% off coupon so it was even more affordable.
+I was on my way back up after losing thirty pounds on Nutrisystem, and just about to tip the scale at 200 pounds.
+I paid $79 for eight weeks of treatment at a local weight-loss clinic and I had a 20% off coupon so it was even less money.
 It entailed weekly B-12 injections, some nutritional counseling (which I was nervous about, being as I'm a nutritionist and we all have different opinions on what healthy diets are), and appetite suppressant pills that were optional and cost a bit more.
 The appetite suppressants were the things I wanted the most.
 I knew my biggest problem starting off would be deprivation syndrome.
 That can easily and quickly kill any weight-loss diet no matter how well intentioned someone begins.
 Feeling deprived is an absolute no-no and when a person's stomach is stretched out from overeating and is used to 2500+ calories per day, cutting calories to 1200 per day spread out over the entire day can easily leave one feeling deprived.
+When you add not being able to eat the foods you want, that deprivation can lead to depression, and again, failure.

 Well, it wasn't the program itself so much as the epiphanies it created that made it successful for me.
 I always knew that if I didn't change the way my metabolism utilized food, the weight would be ten times harder to lose and would come right back if I ever went a few calories above the limit.
 That meant I would have to retrain myself to eat regularly throughout the day.
-I was never a morning eater and with my bathroom issues, eating anything before leaving the house was a huge risk.
-I would typically go to work, come home around 11 am, or noon, eat a big lunch, then eat a big dinner six or seven hours later.
+I was never a morning eater and with having a foot of intestines removed caused unpredictable bathroom issues to arise.
+If I at anything before leaving the house, it was a huge risk.
+Typically I would go to work where there are no bathroom facilities, come home around 11 am, or noon, eat a big lunch, then eat a big dinner six or seven hours later.
 After that I would snack on whatever I wanted, and as much as I wanted, until I went to bed.
-I knew this had to change.
+I knew this routine had to change.

-The Phentermine was detrimental to this success.
+The Phentermine (appetite suppressant) was detrimental to this success in the beginning.
 I never advocate for maintenance medications, but I don't think the temporary use of medications is bad at all; especially if we're working on fixing the problem ourselves and the medication is only used as a booster to help us.
 Phentermine is exactly that.
-It's a wonderful appetite suppressant to help us get used to eating less calories.
-When our weight-loss ends and we can raise our calorie intake slightly, our bodies will be used to eating less and we'll have perfected the tools we need to keep the weight off.
+It's a wonderful tool to help us get used to eating less calories.
+When our weight-loss ends and we can raise our calorie intake slightly, our bodies will be used to eating less and we'll have perfected the more natural tools we need to keep the weight off.

 Phentermine can be prescribed by the doctor at the weight-loss clinic where they usually can give you the supply you need right there, or you can get it from any doctor who thinks it would be useful for you.
 Insurance may or may not pay for it, but it's not terribly expensive.
-I pay $40 per month through the clinic for a 28 day supply, and it includes Chondroitin pills.
+I paid $40 per month through the clinic for a 28 day supply, and that included chromium supplements (fat burner).

 I took the Phentermine for the legal time of 12 weeks, and nearly panicked that I couldn't take them again for two weeks after that.
-The reason for the break is because they lose their effectiveness after 12 consecutive weeks.
+The reason for the break is because they supposedly lose their effectiveness after 12 consecutive weeks.
+I've heard that the real reason for this break is because the drug can be addictive.

 The medical center warned me that it was typical for people to gain all the weight back that was lost the previous 12 weeks, during the two week break.